godotengine/godot-docs/classes/class_window.rst

 enum **Mode**:

-- **MODE_WINDOWED** = **0** --- Windowed mode, i.e. ``Window`` doesn't occupy whole screen (unless set to the size of the screen).
+- **MODE_WINDOWED** = **0** --- Windowed mode, i.e. ``Window`` doesn't occupy the whole screen (unless set to the size of the screen).

 - **MODE_MINIMIZED** = **1** --- Minimized window mode, i.e. ``Window`` is not visible and available on window manager's window list.
-Normally happens when the minimize button is presesd.
+Normally happens when the minimize button is pressed.

 - **MODE_MAXIMIZED** = **2** --- Maximized window mode, i.e. ``Window`` will occupy whole screen area except task bar and still display its borders.
-Normally happens when the minimize button is presesd.
+Normally happens when the minimize button is pressed.

-- **MODE_FULLSCREEN** = **3** --- Fullscreen window mode.
-Note that this is not *exclusive* fullscreen.
-On Windows and Linux, a borderless window is used to emulate fullscreen.
+- **MODE_FULLSCREEN** = **3** --- Full screen window mode.
+Note that this is not *exclusive* full screen.
+On Windows and Linux, a borderless window is used to emulate full screen.
 On macOS, a new desktop is used to display the running project.

-Regardless of the platform, enabling fullscreen will change the window size to match the monitor's size.
-Therefore, make sure your project supports :doc:`multiple resolutions <../tutorials/rendering/multiple_resolutions>` when enabling fullscreen mode.
+Regardless of the platform, enabling full screen will change the window size to match the monitor's size.
+Therefore, make sure your project supports :doc:`multiple resolutions <../tutorials/rendering/multiple_resolutions>` when enabling full screen mode.

-- **MODE_EXCLUSIVE_FULLSCREEN** = **4** --- Exclusive fullscreen window mode.
+- **MODE_EXCLUSIVE_FULLSCREEN** = **4** --- Exclusive full screen window mode.
 This mode is implemented on Windows only.
 On other platforms, it is equivalent to :ref:`MODE_FULLSCREEN<class_Window_constant_MODE_FULLSCREEN>`.

-Only one window in exclusive fullscreen mode can be visible on a given screen at a time.
-If multiple windows are in exclusive fullscreen mode for the same screen, the last one being set to this mode takes precedence.
+Only one window in exclusive full screen mode can be visible on a given screen at a time.
+If multiple windows are in exclusive full screen mode for the same screen, the last one being set to this mode takes precedence.

-Regardless of the platform, enabling fullscreen will change the window size to match the monitor's size.
-Therefore, make sure your project supports :doc:`multiple resolutions <../tutorials/rendering/multiple_resolutions>` when enabling fullscreen mode.
+Regardless of the platform, enabling full screen will change the window size to match the monitor's size.
+Therefore, make sure your project supports :doc:`multiple resolutions <../tutorials/rendering/multiple_resolutions>` when enabling full screen mode.

 ----